German Shepherd dogs are very protective and also territorial by nature. They are the best guard dogs that you can have around the house.

-How to Avoid German Shepherd to Attack Small Dogs
+How to Avoid German Shepherds Attack Small Dogs

 When it’s still a puppy, German Shepards should be trained right away.
 You can do this while the dog is on a leash.
-If it listens to you and does what you asked it to do whole in the leash, that means that you can control it.
+If it listens to you and does what you asked it to do while on the leash, that means that you can control it.

 Giving treats while training your German Shepherd is a must.
 It’s also a great way to have a strong bond with your dog.

 Once you have to listen to you, you can introduce a small dog and see how it will react before having another dog.